KyryloKuzyk/PrimeTween/README.md

 #### DOTween adapter

-PrimeTween comes with the built-in migration adapter that can help you migrate even big projects in a matter of hours.
-First, to enable the adapter , add the **`PRIME_TWEEN_DOTWEEN_ADAPTER`** define to the `ProjectSettings/Player/Script Compilation` and press Apply.
+PrimeTween comes with a built-in migration adapter that can help you migrate even big projects in a matter of hours.
+First, to enable the adapter, add the **`PRIME_TWEEN_DOTWEEN_ADAPTER`** define to the `ProjectSettings/Player/Script Compilation` and press Apply.

 <img src="Documentation/adapter_define.png">